FAQ

 A. Requests for a Waiver/Airspace Authorization for Commercial Small Unmanned Aircraft System (sUAS) may only be granted by the FAA at: www.faa.gov/uas/request_waiver.
 Please note this form should only be used to request waivers or airspace authorizations under Title 14 CFR Part 107; it is NOT for modelers or hobbyists flying in accordance with the Special Rule for Model Aircraft (P.L.
 112-95, Section 336).
 You may likely need to still obtain clearance through LAANC, please check the FAA site to learn more.

-Miscellaneous FAQ
+Miscellaneous FAQ:

-Q. Do you have PreCheck there?
+Q. Do you have pre-check at FNL?

-A. The Northern Colorado Regional Airport does not have PreCheck enrollment available here.
+A. The Northern Colorado Regional Airport does not have pre-check enrollment available here.
 You can use PreCheck’s locator link for the closest location.
 The closest location is in Fort Collins at:

 IdentoGO